Chapter Five

 “Interesting”.

-We eventually worked our way around to the side of the building where the owner’s apartment faced a flat roof.
+Over the next week they worked our way around to the side of the building where the owner’s apartment faced a flat roof.
 She beckoned from an open window.

-Ms Chin was an elderly lady who was known around the neighborhood as being more than a bit eccentric.
+Ms Chin was an elderly lady who was known around the neighborhood as being a bit eccentric.
 Rumor had it that she kept large quantities of money in her closet.
 In the evenings she’d unwrap the stacks and press the bills with a steam iron then re-wrap them into bundles of twenties, fifties and hundreds, fifty to a bundle.
 She could frequently be found going through garbage bins behind markets and restaurants, pulling out discarded remnants of vegetables.

 “Not much” was his reply.
 “I’m finishing up a good book by someone named Lynn White.
 Saint Francis suggested that humans do not have limitless rule over all creation.
 We should establish spiritual autonomy with nature.
 Unfortunately we’ve gone the other way.
 These primitive Franciscans were on to something”.

-“And then along came the industrial revolution”
+“And then along came the industrial revolution.”

 “What worries me is I don’t see any mechanism to ever even slow down let alone stop.
 We need to get back to a simpler way of life”.